-Many job seekers are challenged with dealing with employment gaps when writing their resume.
+Job seekers can be challenged when documenting any employment gaps when writing their resumes.
 I’m sure you know, one of the sections you need to include when you are creating your resume is a list of the jobs you have held.

-When you sit down to do it, you quickly learn it is more complicated than you originally thought.
-You have to list the jobs, the time frame, your job title, your duties and your reason for leaving.
+When you sit down to do it, you quickly learn it is more complicated than originally thought.
+You have to list the jobs, time frame, job title, duties, and reason for leaving.

 Some people think they shouldn’t mention temporary jobs, contract jobs, or lost jobs.
 But if you leave a gap in your resume, the prospective school will want to know why.
 People don’t always have steady employment for a variety of reasons.

 Schools want honest teachers.
-Even if you think the skills of a certain job don’t meet the skills you need for this job, list it anyway, the school principal may see beneficial skills you don’t recognize.
+Even if you think a certain job’s skills don’t meet the skills you need for this job, list it anyway.
+The school principal may see beneficial skills you don’t recognize.